Skip to content

 3. spend a relaxed and happy time playing in the park.

-Read more about the girls’ hopes and dreams and see some of their
+Read more about the girls’ hopes and dreams and see some of their pictures.

-A Cultural and Creative Day for children of Mohamed Farid School,
+A Cultural and Creative Day for children of Mohamed Farid School, el-Warrak, north Giza, held in cooperation with the Giza District for Learning and Education.

 b) Preventing Early Marriage